 - ½ cup unsweetened cocoa powder

 - Preheat oven to 325˚ F and line an 8x8 inch pan with parchment paper.

-- Make flax eggs by combining 2 tbsp flax meal with 6 tbsp room temp water.
+- Make flax eggs by combining 2 tablespoon flax meal with 6 tablespoon room temp water.
 Stir and set aside to thicken for 20 minutes.

 - In a small bowl, whisk together gluten free flour, baking powder and salt.
 Set aside.

 - In a medium bowl, whisk together tahini, coconut sugar, maple syrup, melted coconut oil and vanilla until smooth.
 Whisk in flax eggs and melted chocolate until well incorporated.
 Add cocoa powder in thirds and whisk until smooth.